Where Does Our Rubbish Go?

 About 35% of all general waste usually goes to a recycling facility so that it can be reused and turning it into new products.
 Materials like aluminium, plastics, paper and glass are commonly found in the recycling facility.

-Now you know the journey of your daily rubbish, it’s up to you whether you are opting in a skip bin hire provider service or do the trip to the tip yourself, however, our best advice is to take better care for the environment by increasing the awareness of the reduce, reuse and recycle movement.
+Now you know the journey of your daily rubbish, it’s up to you whether you are opting in a skip bin hire provider service or do the trip to the tip yourself, however, our best advice is to take better care of the environment by increasing the awareness of the reduce, reuse and recycle movement.
 Thank you for reading the article and feel free to share.